chrismsimpson/Neu/README.md

 # Neu

-An experimental programming language
+An experimental programming language, designed to maximise brevity, ergonomics and productivity.

 Very much inspired by https://github.com/serenityOS/jakt, with modifications:

-Types and namespaces are `PascalCase`, instances are `camelCase`.
+`::` is nowhere in the language, there is only `.` (nowhere in Neu itself, it obviously maps to this in C++).
+This is acheived with types and namespaces observing `PascalCase` and instance names observing `camelCase`.
 This intentionally mimics Swift.
 The runtime has no namespace (as opposed to say `AK::`), therefore a lot of stuff is hidden in `Detail::`.

+Core type and instance names are a bit more explicit.
+E.g. `RawPointer`, `NonNullRefPointer` and `pointer()`.
+Primitives mimic Swift and C# (e.g. `UInt32` as opposed to `i32`).

 There is no `mut`, there is only `var`.

 You `var` (mutable) or `let` (immutable) things.

-`::` is nowhere in the language, there is only `.`.
-This is enforced with `Uppercase` to specify namespaces and/or type names, `lowercase` is for instance names.

 Instances are denoted with `(this, ...`, mutable instances with `(var this, ...`.
+May be subject to change.

+`func` is the keyword specifier for functions.